elkrojo/conjure/README.md

 **More Countries** - would allow the user to select any country in the world.

 **More Styles** - would allow theuser to customise the list of styles available relevant to their personal record collection.

+**BPM Counter Button** - would allow the user to derive an approximate bpm when clicking a button repeatedly in time with a song.

+**User Account** - would allow the user private access to their collection.

 <br>